presslabs/export-vanilla-to-wordpress/README.markdown

 Run the script in the command line.
 The SQL queries shall be output to the file specified in the configuration file.

+The exact steps to follow can be found on http://www.presslabs.com/blog/export-your-vanilla-comments-to-wordpress/

 Copyright
 =========